 Olympus EM1 Mark II Best Memory Cards

-UHS-II run almost 100MB/s faster than standard UHS-I cards so it really makes sense to go with UHS-II to get the full performance out of the camera.
-However, if you’re just shooting some street or shooting very casually, 45MB/s with the Sandisk Extreme UHS-I card is more than capable of handling those situations.
+UHS-II runs almost 100MB/s faster than standard UHS-I cards, so it really makes sense to go with UHS-II to get the full performance out of the camera.
+However, if you’re just shooting on the street or very casually, 45MB/s with the SanDisk Extreme UHS-I card is more than capable of handling those situations.

-If you use the Olympus EM1 II as an underwater camera, street camera or just a casual biking, backpacking or around town camera, you will be absolutely fine using just a UHS-I card.
-Actually UHS-I cards still work great for video as well.
+If you use the Olympus E-M1 II as an underwater camera, street camera, or just a casual biking, backpacking, or around-town camera, you will be absolutely fine with just a UHS-I card.
+Actually, UHS-I cards still work great for video, too.

-Me personally, I like having at least one UHS-II cards just for those situations where you will need to burst.
+Personally, I like having at least one UHS-II card for situations where you need to burst.
 For example, shooting kids.
-I also burst quite a bit with street photography when dealing with random people moving through the scene and I want multiple options of their position.
-One of the big selling points of the Olympus EM1 II, is that fast frame rate and quick buffer with UHS-II cards.
+I also burst quite a bit in street photography when dealing with random people moving through the scene, and I want multiple options for their positions.
+One of the big selling points of the Olympus EM1 II is its fast frame rate and quick buffer with UHS-II cards.

 Here are the best memory cards for the Olympus EM-1 Mark II.
 Or at least the cards we recommend.